 Pacific Agreement on Closer Economic Relations Plus

-The Pacific Agreement on Closer Economic Relations Plus (PACER+) is a development-centred free trade agreement.
+The Pacific Agreement on Closer Economic Relations Plus (PACER Plus) is a development-centred free trade agreement.

-PACER+ is an important part of Australia's engagement in the Pacific and provides an avenue to help foster a secure, stable and prosperous region.
-PACER+ will provide commercial opportunities for Australian exporters and investors in a range of sectors.
+PACER Plus is an important part of Australia's engagement in the Pacific and provides an avenue to help foster a secure, stable and prosperous region.
+PACER Plus will provide commercial opportunities for Australian exporters and investors in a range of sectors.
 These opportunities will increase over time as the provisions of the Agreement lead to more open and transparent policies, and as wider relationships are built regionally and beyond.